 How to Participate?

-The Advisory Council on Historic Preservation, as per their website, “…is an independent federal agency that promotes the preservation, enhancement, and productive use of our nation's historic resources, and advises the President and Congress on national historic preservation policy.”
-In Missouri, the State Historic Preservation Office in the Department of Natural Resources is responsible, in partnership with the U.S. Department of the Interior's National Park Service and local governments, in assisting in the Section 106 process.
+Two sources to learn more about Section 106 of the National Historic Preservation Act are the Advisory Council on Historic Preservation and the Missouri State Historic Preservation Office (SHPO).
+The Advisory Council (as per their website) “…is an independent federal agency that promotes the preservation, enhancement, and productive use of our nation's historic resources, and advises the President and Congress on national historic preservation policy.”
+The SHPO is in the Department of Natural Resources and is responsible, in partnership with the U.S. Department of the Interior's National Park Service and local governments, in assisting in the Section 106 process.
 Additional information on the Section 106 Process from the Federal Highway Administration is linked HERE.
 A brochure summarizing MoDOT's Section 106 responsibility is available HERE

 Section 106 of the National Historic Preservation Act